PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Windows-Serial.md

 The joystick mappings should be fairly standard for FPS and 3D adventure games.
 The remaining buttons are somewhat arbitrary and not necessarily intuitive.
 As of this writing, there is no support for changing the key mapping.

+**Note:** Since `Shift` is mapped to the B button, you will need to disable Sticky Keys in the system.
+Alternatively, you can press `CTRL` for B. Some buttons have multiple keyboard keys that can be used to invoke it, but they are undocumented at this time.

 ## Step 7: Run a program.